Nonlinear travelling waves on non-Euclidean spaces: : subelliptic phenomenon on , .

-It has already been shown that Now if $u$ is a solution of the NLKG, then we can do better.
-A specific case ($p = 3$) has been worked out in ~\cite{T1} and it has been shown that $u$ is then smooth.
+It has already been shown that Now if $u$ solves (\ref{NLKGw}), then we can do better.
+A specific case ($p = 3$) has been worked out in ~\cite{T1} and it has been shown (using an elliptic bootstrapping argument) that $u$ is then smooth.
 Now, if $p$ is not an odd integer, we cannot expect a similar smoothness, because the nonlinearity of (\ref{NLKGw}) itself is then not smooth.
-However, we can expect higher Sobolev spaces and, in turn, higher $L^r$ spaces for $u$ when $p$ is not an odd integer. \\ {\bf A demonstration:} We calculate one such explicit case, namely, $p = 4$.
+However, we can expect higher Sobolev spaces and, in turn, higher $L^r$ spaces (by Sobolev embedding) for $u$ when $p$ is not an odd integer.
+Here, we calculate one explicit case, namely, $p = 4$.
 A word is in order regarding this choice.
-Firstly, as before, we have $P = -L_{2\lambda} + (m^2 - \lambda^2)$ and $F(u) = K|u|^{p - 1}u$.
-Let $p < 6$.
+Firstly, let $P = -L_{2\lambda} + (m^2 - \lambda^2)$ and $F(u) = K|u|^{p - 1}u$ whence $Pu = F(u)$.
+Let $3 < p < 6$.
 Then, $F(u) \in L^{6/p}$.
-By calculation, $(L^{6/p})^{*} = L^{\frac{6}{6 - p}}$.
-By using the Sobolev embedding theorem, we can find a $\delta$ such that $H^\delta \subseteq L^{\frac{6}{6 - p}}$.
+On calculation, $(L^{6/p})^{*} = L^{\frac{6}{6 - p}}$.
+By using the Sobolev embedding theorem, we can find a $\delta > 0$ such that $H^\delta \subset L^{\frac{6}{6 - p}}$.
 On calculation, this happens when $\delta > p/3 - 1$.
-So, by duality
+So, by duality, \beq F(u) \in L^{6/p} \subseteq \displaystyle\bigcap_{\delta > p/3 - 1}H^{- \delta}, \eeq which means \beq u = P^{-1}(F(u)) \subseteq \displaystyle\bigcap_{\delta > p/3 - 1}H^{1 - \delta}. \eeq The above claim comes from the fact that $P$ is hypoelliptic from H$\ddot{\mbox{o}}$rmander's condition.
+We see that $P$ is hypoelliptic if $L_{2\lambda}$ is.
+Since $-\Delta + X^2 = Y^2 + Z^2$, and $[Y, Z] = X$ (see the more general demonstration on page \pageref{Hypo}), $L_{2\lambda}$ is hypoelliptic.
+Also, from Theorem 1.8, Chapter XV of ~\cite{T2}, P is hypoelliptic with the loss of a single derivative.
+Note that we already know that $u \in H^{1/2}$.
+So this bootstrapping process yields something better than what we started with only when $\delta < 1/2$, or equivalently, $3 < p < 9/2$.
+So for an explicit demonstration we have chosen $p = 4$.
+When $p = 4$, according to previous calculation,